BLCM/BLCMods/Pre Sequel Mods/Astor/Character Change/All Characters/Throw grenades in FFYL/ReadMe.md

 ### Credits & Thanks:

 Inspired by [Throw Grenade in FFYL](https://github.com/BLCM/BLCMods/blob/master/Borderlands%202%20mods/AngrierPat/Quality%20of%20life%20changes/Throw%20Grenades%20in%20FFYL) created for BL2 by [AngrierPat](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/AngrierPat).
-I just adapted her idea to make it compatible with TPS.
-All the credits go to her for the idea.
+Such a Mod didn't seem to exist for TPS, though, so I took it upon myself to create one.
+All the credits go to [AngrierPat](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/AngrierPat) for the idea.

 ### Note: